amw-zero/concerning_quality/_posts/2023-01-31-model-based-testing-theory.md

 Next is the `s` variable.
 This is the _entire_ state of the system, and unless we're building a counter application with a single integer variable it's way too much data to generate in a test.

 A third problem is that `s` is used in both of the model and implementation, which means that they both have to have the same state type.
 This very rarely works, because the whole point of separating the model and implementation is that the implementation is complex and will have additional state to deal with that.
-States are often compatible in practice.
+States are often incompatible in practice.

 The last straw is that sometimes, you don't even have the state variables that you need to check for correctness.
 This sounds weird, but it's well known that specifications often have to be augmented with "invisible" variables so that certain properties can be shown to hold.